pando85/i3-auto-layout/README.md

 ### Binaries

-Binaries are made available each release for the Linux and MacOS operating systems.
+Binaries are made available each release.

 You can download a prebuilt binary from our [Releases](https://github.com/pando85/i3-auto-layout/releases).